sendgrid/docs/content/docs/ui/sending-email/editor.md

 ## The Code Editor

-Twilio SendGrid’s marketer-friendly code editor features a powerful split-screen editing experience – perfect for building single send or automation emails with your own custom HTML.
+Twilio SendGrid’s marketer-friendly code editor features a powerful split-screen editing experience – perfect for building Single Send or Automation emails with your own custom HTML.
 It offers a number of helpful features, often found in native editors.

 ### Code Editor Features